ilyessou/argouml/src_new/README_COMPILE.txt

 the Java environment correctly.

 Next, you need to have
-gef.jar, xercesImpl.jar, xml-apis.jar, nsuml.jar, antlrall.jar and ocl-argo.jar in argouml/lib
+gef.jar, xerces.jar, nsuml.jar, antlrall.jar and ocl-argo.jar in argouml/lib
 which must be next to argouml/src_new in your directory structure.
 If you've downloaded the CVS then everything is set to run: type "build" to test the Ant environment.
 You should see a